Social Icons

 Directed by Dean Cundey

-Disney decided to round up the whole shrinking and making bigger movies with a final movie making it a trilogy of the adventures of Wayne Szalinski (Rick Moranis) lab malfunctions.
+Disney decided to round up the whole shrinking-and-making-bigger movie series with a final installment, making it a trilogy of the adventures of Wayne Szalinski’s (Rick Moranis) lab malfunctions.
 After Honey, I Shrunk the Kids in 1989 and Honey, I Blew Up the Kid in 1992, Disney decided to cut back on the huge expenses.
-They deployed so much money in the making of the second hoping it will be a huge hit like the first movie, but it was a miss.
-This last movie in the franchise cost way less than half what it cost to make the first movie.
+They spent a lot of money making the second movie, hoping it would be a huge hit like the first, but it fell short.
+This last movie in the franchise cost way less than half of what it took to make the first one.

-For me this movie too is below par in comparison to the first movie, but it is was not as good as the second.
-Disney went back to a smaller idea here and allowing the now shrunk adults to deal with just making it through the house.
+For me, this movie is also below par compared to the first, but it wasn’t as good as the second either.
+Disney went back to a smaller idea here, focusing on the now-shrunk adults trying to make it through the house.

-Many things have changed in this final movie, with the new focus children being Adam and his cousins.
-Amy and Nick have moved out and the new focus is on Wayne’s extended family.
-Rick Moranis is the only recurring cast in this movie.
+A lot has changed in this final movie, with the new focus being on Adam and his cousins.
+Amy and Nick have moved out, and the story now centers on Wayne’s extended family.
+Rick Moranis is the only recurring cast member in this installment.

-The plot starts with an intro to the new people involved, we see the new Adam, his cousins, aunt and uncle.
-Wayne’s wife and sister-in-law were going to go on vacation and the men were to care for the kids when they are gone.
+The plot starts with an introduction to the new characters: the new Adam, his cousins, aunt, and uncle.
+Wayne’s wife and sister-in-law are going on vacation, and the men are left to care for the kids while they’re gone.

-Wayne was also told to get rid of a statue he bought, which Wayne likes.
-When the women were out heading for the vacation, Wayne tricks the kids to go buy toothpicks in the mall so he can take his statue and shrink it.
-He felt that way he can keep it and his wife will no longer see it.
+Wayne is also told to get rid of a statue he bought, which he really likes.
+When the women leave for their trip, Wayne tricks the kids into going to the mall to buy toothpicks so he can shrink the statue.
+He figures that way, he can keep it without his wife noticing.

-Things did not go as planned as you could guess, certain things led to the women going back home and they got shrunk along with the men.
-Now they have to find their way around the house to get their kids to see them and help undo the shrink.
+Of course, things don’t go as planned.
+Certain events lead to the women returning home, and they end up getting shrunk along with the men.
+Now, they have to find their way around the house to get their kids to notice them and help undo the shrinking.

-In the end, the franchise spawn a TV series on the Disney Channel which ran for three seasons and was more focused on the first film, with no Adam.
+In the end, the franchise spawned a TV series on the Disney Channel that ran for three seasons.
+The show was more focused on the first film and didn’t include Adam.

-The scaling it down idea of this movie was Disney’s way of testing direct-to-video live action films.
-This was their first direct-to-video live action film and it did well for them even though the movie was a critical bomb and didn’t do much good producing it from my view.
+The scaled-down idea of this movie was Disney’s way of testing direct-to-video live-action films.
+This was their first attempt at a direct-to-video live-action movie, and it did well for them, even though the film was a critical bomb and, in my view, didn’t add much value to the franchise.

 0 comments: